◷ Reading Time: 16 minutes

 Distributed Scheduled Jobs

-- Allow Agent to Run a Job: Change the ability of the agent to run a job
+- Allow Agent to run Jobs: Change the ability of the agent to run a job

 - Capacity: How many jobs the agent should run concurrently